-Mudra for Loss of Lack of Appetite
+Mudra for Loss of Appetite

 The practice of Surya mudra, Pitta-kaarak mudra, and Vaayan mudra are useful to overcome the loss of Appetite.